 If you recall all the way back to high school or college biology class, human cells use oxygen to turn food into energy.

 Without giving you unpleasant flashbacks by explaining the full process of glyocolysis and oxidative phosphorylation, the simple explanations is that you CAN create energy without oxygen, but it's much less efficient to do so and it creates a bi-product of lactic acid - the same chemical that causes you to "feel the burn" in your muscles after a hard workout.

-Now, if you're trying to rest, the last thing you want is to "feel the burn" in your back muscles.
+Now, if you're trying to relax, the last thing you want is to "feel the burn" in your back muscles.

 So how can you keep your lower back muscles from stiffening up when lying down?

 Be active during the day.
 Regular physical activity makes changes in the cell that improve blood flow at rest, as well as make your muscles more efficient at producing energy.

 Don't smoke.
 Smoking substantially reduces how much oxygen is available to ALL of your body's cells, not just your lower back.